Foreign relations of Vanuatu: Aid

 Since 1980, Australia, the United Kingdom, France, and New Zealand have provided the bulk of Vanuatu's development aid.
 As of March 2008, Australia was Vanuatu's biggest aid provider, followed by France.
 A number of other countries, including Japan, Canada, Germany, and various multilateral organizations, such as the Economic and Social Council for Asia and the Pacific, the UN Development Programme, the Asian Development Bank, the European Economic Community, and the Commonwealth Development Corporation also provide developmental aid.
 The United States, Canada, Australia, New Zealand, the United Kingdom, South Korea and Japan also send volunteers.
 Since the mid-2000s, Cuba has been a noted provider of medical aid.

 Support to the right of self-determination

 Vanuatu continues to promote the right to self-determination.
-In 1980s SADR and Palestine was recognized.
+In the 1980s, the SADR and Palestine was recognized.
 Later, Vanuatu recognized Kosovo in 2010 and Abkhazia in 2011.
 Vanuatu is the only country in the world that recognizes all four of these states.
+This makes Vanuatu the only country in Oceania to officially recognize each of Palestine, the Sahrawi Arab Democratic Republic and Abkhazia as of August 2025.
 In addition, Vanuatu strongly supports the Free Papua Movement and its program of self-determination of West Papua, a region in Indonesia, in the midst of Papua conflict.
 Vanuatu's bringing up the issue at international forums has brought sharp rebukes from Indonesia; according to its diplomats, "it is shameful that [Vanuatu has an] excessive and unhealthy obsession about how Indonesia should govern itself" and states that Vanuatu is "not a representation of the people of Papua, and stop fantasising of being one."